-- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse - 2) To clearly identify them, the Triage Nurse will wear the designated cap and vest The Triage Nurse will direct team members to set up the 5 designated areas. - 3) Each resident is assessed and assigned to a coloured zone according to their injuries.
-A coloured sticker is placed on the individual's emergency label/lanyard/wristband (done by Triage ) and taken to that area for treatment. - 4) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - individual's airway is severely compromised.
+- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse.
+Located at the building exit.
+To clearly identify them, the Triage Nurse will wear the designated cap and vest- Neon Pink - 2) The Triage Nurse will direct team members to set up the 5 designated areas and assign 5 runners to assist with resident movement to treatment zones - 3) Each resident is assessed and tagged on their wrist with a colored label according to treatment zone assigned. - 4) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - individual's airway is severely compromised.